grafana/tanka/docs/src/content/docs/tutorial/abstraction.md

 ```

 This drastically simplified the creation of the `Deployment`, because we do not
 need to remember how exactly a `Deployment` is structured anymore.
-Just call use
+Just use
 our helper and you are good to go.

 :::tip[Task]